Michelle Odinet: Career

 Odinet joined the New Orleans district attorney's office as a prosecutor part time in June 1991.
-She became a full-time assistant assistant attorney in November 1993.
+She became a full-time assistant attorney in November 1993.
 From September to December 1996, Odinet was a part-time worker for the indigent defender program.
-In December 1996, following the resignation of Robin Rhodes, Mike Harson, the fifteenth judicial district attorney, named Odinet as the new assistant district attorney.
+In December 1996, following the resignation of Robin Rhodes, Mike Harson, the fifteenth judicial district attorney, named Odinet as an assistant district attorney.
 In this role, she served as a prosecutor of misdemeanors.

 Odinet worked at a private law firm where she managed insurance defense cases.
 Odinet took a break from her career to homeschool her four children.
 In the fall of 2019, she returned to the Lafayette Parish, Louisiana public defender's office.
 In 2020, Odinet was elected to a six-year term as Lafayette City Court Judge, Division A. She ran as a Republican and succeeded Francie Bouillion.
 Odinet won 56 percent (32,104) of the vote to nonpartisan Jules Edwards III's 43 percent (24,237).

+Use of racial slurs

-In December 2021, Odinet took an unpaid leave of absence following the surfacing of a video of her using racist language in her home.
+In December 2021, Odinet took an unpaid leave of absence following the surfacing of a video of her repeatedly using a racist epithet.
 Odinet issued a statement that she was on a sedative at the time and had no recollection of the event.
 The Louisiana Supreme Court appointed Vanessa Harris to replace Odinet from December 17, 2021 through February 28, 2022.

 In December 2021, the New Orleans district attorney, Jason Williams, ordered a review of all of Odinet's New Orleans cases by the civil rights division in his office.
 Odinet resigned from the bench on December 31, 2021.